Sumanai/bitrix-snippet/README.md

 Use d7 prefix to use new [D7 API](https://dev.1c-bitrix.ru/api_d7/).
 Use bx prefix for main snippets, such as include prolog.

+If you are not working with the Bitrix catalog, but want to receive hints on the main classes and functions, set the Hint-function option to true in the Bitrix snippet settings.

 ## Installation

 1. Install Visual Studio Code 1.28.0 or higher